 No one should use either of the methods that involve ear drops if they already have an ear infection, a punctured eardrum, or ear tubes.

-Tips to prevent water from getting trapped in the ear
+Preventing water from getting trapped

 A good way to prevent water from becoming trapped in the ear is to wear a cap or ear plugs when bathing or swimming, or using a dry towel to clean the ears after coming out of the water.